ɪᴠᴀʀʀ sᴄɪᴘɪᴏ ʙʟᴜᴇᴛᴏᴏᴛʜ

 ᴛɪᴍᴇᴢᴏɴᴇ: ᴇsᴛ +𝟹 sʟᴛ

-ᴏɴʟɪɴᴇ sᴄʜᴇᴅᴜʟᴇ: Mon/Wed : ᴀfter 7am and before 10pm
+ᴏɴʟɪɴᴇ sᴄʜᴇᴅᴜʟᴇ: Thurs thru Monday : ᴀfter 10pm and before 5am EST

 Ivarr Bluetooth was born in Torvaldsland beneath a sky that never promised mercy.
 The sea winds carried salt and iron through the timber halls of his people, and from his earliest days he learned that a man was not shaped by comfort, but by what he endured.
 His name—Blátǫnn, “Blue-Tooth”—was not given as ornament.
 It was a name of lineage and omen, spoken with the expectation that he would either rise to it… or be crushed beneath it.